-Gamma RGRB714 Rzr Bubba : lightweight tennis racket
+The Gamma RGRB714 Rzr Bubba lightweight tennis racket

 Large Head size;

-The larger head-size tennis racket gives a more large sweet spot that’s our pick specially created by intermediate players.
+The larger head-size tennis racket gives a larger sweet spot that’s our pick specially created by intermediate players.
 Less weight helps you to control big shots and generate more energy for the racket.
 Best racket under your best budget.

-The officially large racket has been added to our roster because of its 16 by 19 string arrangement.
-Due to its oval form, we are unable to use a large tennis racket.
+The large official racket has been added to our roster because of its 16 by 19 string arrangement.
+Due to its oval form, we cannot use a large tennis racket.
 Because of their firm grip, tennis rackets are perfect for players of all skill levels because they offer you more control and force.

 This racket, which weighs 9.5 ounces and is middle-sized, is appropriate for intermediate users.
-For someone seeking for both stiffness and flexibility in a tennis racket, gamma is the best option.
+Gamma is the best option for someone seeking both stiffness and flexibility in a tennis racket.